andrea-mitridate/PTArcade/docs/inputs/model.md

         parameters = {'a' : prior("LinearExp", 1, 1), 'b' : prior("LinearExp", 1, 1)} # (1)!
         ```

-        1. In this case we have assumed
+        1. In this case, we have assumed

     === "Pulsar-Dependent"
         ```py